Preparations and Fund-raising

 Catherine's RC Primary School, Penrith; City of Sunderland School

 Improvement Service; Egremont Rotary Club; Cumbria County Council -

 West area school improvement team; St Patrick's RC Primary School,

 Workington - who donated the proceeds of their carol singing in

 Marks and Spencers.

 Challenge 2006 website gives a great

 deal of interesting information about the Challenge, and there is

-Shap Ahoy Team Page on this
+Shap Ahoy Team Page.

 Page gives more